*Kóryos: Historiography

+Invention of the concept

 The concept of the Männerbund was developed in the early 20th century by scholars such as Heinrich Schurtz (1902), Hans Blüher (1917), Lily Weiser-Aall (1927), Georges Dumézil (1929), Richard Wolfram (1932), Robert Stumpfl (1934), Otto Höfler (1934), Stig Wikander (1938), and Henri Jeanmaire (1939).

 These theories influenced German Völkisch movements in the period 1900–1920s, then Nazi circles during the 1930–1940s.
-Scholarship from the later part of the 20th century has pointed out the far-right ideological foundations of most of the earlier works, but has also yielded new evidence supporting the existence of such brotherhoods of warriors in early Germanic and Indo-European cultures.
+Scholarship from the later part of the 20th century has pointed out the far-right ideological foundations of most of the earlier works, but has also yielded new evidence supporting the existence of brotherhoods of warriors in Vendel Period Scandinavia.

+The theory has been extensively discussed in Indo-European studies.
+Scholar Touraj Daryaee notes that "a substantial amount of work has been published on the Indo-European Männerbund".
 The standard comparative overview of the subject is Kim McCone's Hund, Wolf und Krieger bei den Indogermanen, published in 1987.
-Another influential study is Priscilla K. Kershaw's The One-Eyed God: Odin and the (Indo-)Germanic Männerbünde (1997).

-Description